 This course is a continuation of PHYS-211, University Physics I. Topics include electrostatics, Gauss' law, electric field and potential, capacitance, resistance, DC circuits, magnetic field, Ampere's law, inductance, and geometrical and physical optics.
 The course is taught in a lecture/workshop format that integrates the material traditionally found in separate lecture and laboratory courses.

 This class will introduce students to the gamut of animation thinking and making through classroom instruction and hands-on practical experience.
-Lectures and readings will emphasize the process, theory and practice of animated filmmaking with extensive film screenings to illustrate each technique and related aesthetics.
-Hands-on supervised studio sessions will guide students to an intuitive understanding of the process of producing animation and students will use this understanding to analyze various animated works.
-Students will develop their personal vision through assigned projects utilizing the material discussed in class.
+Lecture and readings will emphasize the process, theory and practice of animated filmmaking with extensive film screenings to illustrate each technique and related aesthetics.
+Hands-on supervised studio sessions will guide students to an intuitive understanding of the process of producing animation and students will use this understanding to analyze various animated works Each student will develop their personal vision through assigned projects utilizing the material discussed in class.
+Facilities fee required for non-majors.

 This course is an introduction to all aspects of professional film/video narrative production.
 Students produce short projects while learning basic shooting and crewing procedures, studio protocol, equipment handling and maintenance, and basic sync editing.